 The Bureau also finalized certain other clarifications and minor adjustments to aspects of the prepaid rule.
 More information about today’s changes and the Bureau’s 2016 prepaid rule is available at www.consumerfinance.gov/prepaid-rule.

-The Consumer Financial Protection Bureau is a 21st century agency that helps consumer finance markets work by regularly identifying and addressing outdated, unnecessary, or unduly burdensome regulations; by making rules more effective; by consistently enforcing federal consumer financial law; and by empowering consumers to take more control over their economic lives.
-For more information, visit consumerfinance.gov.
+The Consumer Financial Protection Bureau (CFPB) is a 21st century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
+For more information, visit www.consumerfinance.gov.